dushyanth9652narravula/Devops-Tutorial/devopsbook/09_Introduction_to_Containerization.md

   7. **Docker Build** : `docker build -t <image_name> <Dockerfile_path>` is used to build the custom image created by us. `-t` is used to name the image.

+## Monolithic vs Microservice Architectures

+- Microservices are an architectual and organizational approach to software development where software is composed of small independent services which communicate pver well-defined APIs.
+These services are owned by small, self contained teams.

+- With monolithic architectures, all processes are tightly coupled and run as a single service.
+This means if one process of an application experiences a spike in demand, the entire architecture must be scaled.
+Adding or improving a monolithic applications features becomes more complex as code base grows.
+This complexity limits experimentation and makes it difficult to implement new ideas.
+Monolithic architectures add risk for application availabilty because many dependent and tightly coupled processes increase the impact of a single process failure.

+- With a microservice architecture, an application is built as independent components that run each application process as a service.
+These services communicate via well-defined interface using small weight APIs.
+Services are built for business capabilities and each service performs a single function.
+Because they are independently run, each serive can be updated, deployed and scaled to meet demand on specific functions of an application.